TradePulse Learning Hub

 • Indicator makes lower high

-• Meaning: buying pressure is weakening
+• Meaning: buying pressure weakening despite higher price

 Pitfall